-Premium red Sichuan pepper (formerly Szechuan peppercorn) should have a strong citrusy fragrance and taste as well as an intense numbing quality.
+Premium red Sichuan pepper (formerly Szechuan pepper) should have a strong citrusy fragrance and taste as well as an intense numbing quality.
 Ours is particularly potent, as it has not undergone the once-required heat-treatment process that for so long robbed Sichuan pepper of some of its punch.
 We believe we are the first to (legally) import untreated peppercorns, since Chinese suppliers uniformly heat-treat for the U.S. market.

 Da hong pao, or big red pao, is the Sichuan pepper flavor profile most of us are familiar with.
 It is warm and woodsy compared to Hanyuan's bright lemony tartness.
 It is also larger and brighter red than Hanyuan.